King Crimson: 1972–1975: Larks' Tongues in Aspic, Starless and Bible Black, Red and hiatus

-The third major line-up of King Crimson was radically different from the previous two.
-Fripp's four new recruits were free-improvising percussionist Jamie Muir, drummer Bill Bruford (who left Yes at a commercial peak in their career in favour of the "darker" Crimson), bassist and vocalist John Wetton, and violinist, keyboardist and flautist David Cross, whom Fripp had met when he was invited to a rehearsal of Waves, a band Cross was working in.
-Most of the musical compositions were collaborations between Fripp and Wetton, who each composed segments independently and fitted together those which they found compatible.
-With Sinfield gone, the band recruited Wetton's friend Richard Palmer-James (from the original Supertramp) as their new lyricist.
-Unlike Sinfield, Palmer-James played no part in artistic decisions, visual ideas, or sonic directions; his sole contributions to the group were his lyrics, sent via mail from his home in Germany.
-Following a period of rehearsals, King Crimson resumed touring on 13 October 1972 at the Zoom Club in Frankfurt, with the band's penchant for improvisation (and Muir's startling stage presence) gaining them renewed press attention.
+The next incarnation of King Crimson was radically different from the previous configurations.
+Fripp's four new recruits were free-improvising percussionist Jamie Muir; drummer Bill Bruford, who left Yes at a commercial peak in their career in favour of the "darker" Crimson; bassist and vocalist John Wetton (who left Family); and violinist, keyboardist and flautist David Cross, whom Fripp had met when he was invited to a rehearsal of Waves, a band Cross was working in.

+Most of the compositions by this lineup were collaborations between Fripp and Wetton, who each composed segments independently and fitted together those which they found compatible.
+With Sinfield gone, the band recruited Wetton's friend Richard Palmer-James, formerly of Supertramp, as their new lyricist.
+Unlike Sinfield, Palmer-James was not an official member of King Crimson, playing no part in artistic decisions, visual ideas, or sonic directions; his sole contributions to the group were his lyrics, sent via mail from his home in Germany.
+Following a period of rehearsals, King Crimson resumed touring on 13 October 1972 at the Zoom Club in Frankfurt, with the band's penchant for improvisation and Muir's startling stage presence gaining them renewed press attention.

-In January and February 1973, King Crimson recorded Larks' Tongues in Aspic in London which was released that March.
-The band's new sound was exemplified by the album's two-part title track – a significant change from what King Crimson had done before, the piece emphasised the sharp instrumental interplay of the band, and drew influence from modern classical music, noisy free improv, and even heavy metal riffing.
+In January and February 1973, King Crimson recorded Larks' Tongues in Aspic in London; the album was released that March.
+The band's new sound was exemplified by the album's two-part title track – the piece emphasised the sharp instrumental interplay of the band and drew influence from modernist classical music, noisy free improvisation, and heavy metal.
 The record displayed Muir's unusual approach to percussion, which included a self-modified drum kit, assorted toys, a bullroarer, mbira, gongs, balloons, thunder sheet and chains.
 On stage, Muir also employed unpredictable, manic movements, bizarre clothing, and fake blood capsules (occasionally spit or applied to the head), becoming the sole example of such theatrical stage activity in the band's long history.
 The album reached No. 20 in the UK and No. 61 in the US.

 After a period of further touring, Muir departed in 1973, quitting the music industry altogether.
 Muir told King Crimson's management that he had decided a musician's life was not for him, and he had chosen to join a Scottish Buddhist monastery.
 He offered to serve a period of notice which the management declined.
 Instead of reiterating Muir's decision, the management informed the band and the public that Muir had sustained an onstage injury caused by a gong landing on his foot.